 Good cause (bona fide defence)

-Once you have satisfied the Court that you were not in wilful default in allowing the Judgment to be entered against you, you must demonstrate that a substantial defence exists.
-It would be sufficient to show that you have a prima facie defence that is likely to succeed at trial.
+Once you have satisfied the Court that you were not in willful default in allowing the Judgment to be entered against you, you must demonstrate that a substantial defense exists.
+It would be sufficient to show that you have a prima facie defense that is likely to succeed at trial.

 Rule 42 of the High Court Rules, sets out the grounds for the variation and rescission of an order.
 Good cause exists where: